shvedpavel/garage/README.md

 Notifications
 -----------------------------------
-When creating a maintenance service, you need to specify the due date or mileage at which you want to notify about the service.
+While creating a maintenance service, you need to specify the due date or mileage at which you want to notify about the service.
 The application will request to update the car mileage at each login (necessary for correct operation of the notification service, if the scheduled maintenance depends on the actual car mileage).

 History